petercolesdc/abernathy/README.md

   <use xlink:href="/assets/icons/renders/sprite.svg#exampleicon"></use>
 </svg>
 ```

+## Component macro sheets
+So, I didn't know this was a thing, but what a thing it is.
+You can keep all your macros on one html page, and import only the ones you need into other pages.
+Love it!

+For components, this works a treat.
+Here's what I like to do:

+1. Create a folder in `/components` and name it as per that component type
+2. Create an `index.html` page, that acts as an Index for the component type
+3. Create one or more `.html` pages for the component and keep all the macros for that component in one place
+4. Import the macro sheet using the `{% import 'components/thing/thing.html' as thing %}`method
+5. Reference the specific macro using the `{{ thing.thingName('setting', 'setting') }}`

 ## Use the mixins (or don't.
 Whatever!)
 The `mixins.scss` contains goodies that you might find useful.
 It's probably easier to pick through them, but here's what they do (and how to use them).